 - Court Action (where appropriate)

 As per our attendance policy, medical appointments should be made outside of school hours where possible.
-Where this is not possible, the school require at least 2 days' notice for all medical appointments, excluding emergency appointments.
+Where this is not possible, the school requires at least 2 days' notice for all medical appointments, excluding emergency appointments.
 Please note if your child has a known medical condition, the period of informing us of any appointments extends to 5 day’s notice.
 You must inform the school immediately of any emergency appointments.
-You can send in your evidence of appointment to firstname.lastname@example.org once this has been approved by the attendance officer.
-The attendance officer will ensure the scholar’s planner has a note/sticker in their planner once approved.
+You can send in your evidence of appointment to email@example.com once this has been approved by the Attendance Officer.
+The Attendance Officer will ensure the scholar has a note in their planner once approved.

 How Medical Absence Affects Attendance

 All absences, whether authorised or not, will affect a scholar’s overall attendance percentage.
-Therefore we strongly recommend that the scholar still comes to school before or/and after the appointment to attend school.
+Therefore we strongly recommend that the scholar still comes to school before and/or after the appointment.
 We do not authorise all-day medical absences unless the appointment is based out of the area with no chances to attend before or after.

 What happens if my child has to isolate or tests positive for COVID?

-You need to inform the attendance officer with evidence by emailing email@example.com and your child will be coded as I for Illness.
+You need to inform the Attendance Officer with evidence by emailing firstname.lastname@example.org and your child will be coded as I for Illness.
 Covid absences do count against your attendance percentage.